openjs-foundation/cross-project-council/community-fund/COMMUNITY_FUND_POLICY.md

 <!-- Provide a trip report by filling out the following form.
 Preferably, also provide pictures and video of the
 event for use on social media. -->

+> [!Note]
+> The faster trip reports are submitted, the faster any leftover funds that were allocated to you can be freed to allow additional people to travel.
+So please **submit your trip reports as quickly as possible**.
+Thank you!

 ### Receiving Payment

 Payments are processed within 30 days.

 ## Deadlines and Timelines

 The default deadline for submitting a community fund request is 8 weeks prior to the travel date to allow for all requests for an event to be reviewed at the same time.
+If you've missed a deadline, or if a deadline was impossible to meet, please submit your request anyway, explaining why you weren't able to meet the deadline if possible.

 Some events might have a fixed deadline for applications.
-Those deadlines will be posted to this repository.
+Those deadlines will be posted below.

 ## CPC Review Schedule & Process